airportmarc/fun-uncle-app/README.md

 Functionality:
 - You will need a spotify account to login, then once logged in it will show random list of 5 catorgories.
 - Click any one, which will bring you to a list of 5 playlists within that catorgoy.
-- Click the playlist, to obtain a list of 10 songs from that playlist.
+- Click the playlist, to obtain a list of 10 songs from that playlist.  (or click open to open the playlist in the web player)
 - You will notice a fire emjoi.
 This is placed next to the song with the highest popularity rating within the list
 - Also a check mark.
 This is clickable (Nothing fancy happens, just 'saves' the song)
-- Clicking the play button should open spotify, and play the song.
+- Clicking the play button should open spotify, to the song.

 There are a few little hacks in here, for both time reasons, and because not using a global store.
 But I added little comments where